 - Only payments in EUR are accepted (in denominations of 5, 10, 20, 50, 100 and 200 euros).

-- The ATM can be operated in the Estonian and Russian languages.
+- The ATM can be operated in the Estonian and English languages.

 - The price is tied to exchange market prices and varies depending on the exchange rate of the exchange market.

 - The price already includes the commission fee.

 - Before the client buys bitcoins, he must provide the Teller with an ID for identification.

 - You can read the instructions on purchasing inside.

 If you want to use the ATM, you need to have a QR-code (a square icon) of your virtual wallet (on a phone, tablet, or printed).

 Before the client buys bitcoins, he must provide the Teller with the ID for identification.